Our Mission

 Treasurer Reitha Weeks, PhD treasurer@seattleawis.org

-Girls in Engineering Math & Science (GEMS) Tia Low, B.A, Vanessa Maldonado, Ph.D, EIT gems@seattleawis.org
+Girls in Engineering Math & Science (GEMS) Tia Low, B.A, Loudres Tsukada, B.A, gems@seattleawis.org

 Membership Miriam L. R. Meister, PhD membership@seattleawis.org